Climate and Average Weather Year Round in Atlanta Georgia, United States

-The clearer part of the year in Atlanta begins around July 22 and lasts for 4.1 months, ending around November 25.
-On October 15, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 67% of the time, and overcast or mostly cloudy 33% of the time.
+The clearer part of the year in Atlanta begins around July 22 and lasts for 4.1 months, ending around November 24.

-The cloudier part of the year begins around November 25 and lasts for 7.9 months, ending around July 22.
-On January 3, the cloudiest day of the year, the sky is overcast or mostly cloudy 54% of the time, and clear, mostly clear, or partly cloudy 46% of the time.
+The cloudier part of the year begins around November 24 and lasts for 7.9 months, ending around July 22.

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Atlanta varies throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Atlanta is July, with an average of 13.3 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 45% on July 9.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Atlanta experiences some seasonal variation in monthly rainfall.

 Rain falls throughout the year in Atlanta.
-The most rain falls during the 31 days centered around March 1, with an average total accumulation of 4.6 inches.
+The month with the most rain in Atlanta is February, with an average rainfall of 4.5 inches.

-The least rain falls around October 23, with an average total accumulation of 2.9 inches.
+The month with the least rain in Atlanta is October, with an average rainfall of 3.0 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.